 - 6.1 Chaplain as Anti-bullying champion to compile bullying incident reports from CPOMS for termly Governor's Committee meetings.
 An appointed Lead Governor reviews the Bullying incident log pre-Committee meeting. - 6.2 Progress Leader and Form tutor supported by Chaplain implement a programme of monitoring after bullying has been dealt with.
-This ensures the wellbeing of the victim to feel supported and confident and the perpetrator supported in changing their behaviour and potential underlying issues identified. - 6.3 Monitoring of the Bullying log by Chaplain tracks any repeated behaviour.
-A weekly 'Vulnerable Child Meeting' involving members of SLT and Pastoral & Learning Development teams provides weekly ongoing monitoring and follow up options. - 6.4 Regular student and parent feedback is sought throughout the year using Student voice and Parent voice surveys, Student Council feedback etc. - 6.5 We are committed as a School to being an inclusive, listening and telling community with a responsibility for all staff, students and parents to report and deal with bullying.

-8. Annual Re-evaluation and Update of Policy
+This ensures the wellbeing of the victim to feel supported and confident and the perpetrator supported in changing their behaviour and potential underlying issues identified - 6.3 Monitoring of the Bullying log by Chaplain tracks any repeated behaviour.
+A weekly 'Vulnerable Child Meeting' involving members of SLT and Pastoral & Learning Development teams provides weekly ongoing monitoring and follow up options. - 6.4 Regular student and parent feedback is sought throughout the year using Student voice and Parent voice surveys, Student Council feedback etc. - 6.5 We are committed as a School to being an inclusive, listening and telling community with a responsibility for all staff, students and parents to report and deal with bullying. - 8.
+Annual Re-evaluation and Update of Policy

-The Governors will review at their Governing Body Meeting in February and this policy will be reviewed annually.
+The Governors will review this policy annually.

-"Do all things do build Community."
-(St Paul)
+"Do all things to build Community."
+(St Paul) December 2021

-December 2020